-Katie previously worked for eight years as a nurse at University of Minnesota Medical Center – University Campus in both oncology and the medical ICU.
+Katie previously worked for eight years as a nurse at University of Minnesota Medical Center – East Bank in both oncology hematology and the medical ICU.
 She has traveled to 20 different countries and participated in many local volunteer programs, such as the Bridge for Youth and Higher Ground.
 She is married to her partner, David, and has three children.

-- M.A.N. with a Transcultural Nursing Emphasis: Augsburg College
+- M.A.N. with a Transcultural Nursing Emphasis: Augsburg University (2010)